Towards Efficient and Secure Cloud-Assisted Autonomous Systems: A Review of Architectures, Algorithms, Security, and Deployment Challenges: Security, Privacy, and Trust in the Feedback Loop

-Blockchain technology, a decentralized digital ledger maintained through Peer-to-Peer (P2P) networks and secured by cryptographic methods, has attracted growing interest for its ability to strengthen security and privacy in cyber-physical control systems.
-Recent research has begun to investigate the integration of blockchain mechanisms into CCSs.
-Within large-scale power systems, where regional utilities continuously generate real-time sensor data, detecting cyberattacks is of paramount importance.
-Centralized approaches to data sharing, however, encounter significant operational limitations.
-To address this challenge, \citet{ramanan2021blockchain} proposed a decentralized blockchain-based architecture capable of detecting coordinated replay attacks while preserving the integrity of sensor information.
-Their method incorporates a Bayesian inference strategy that uses locally detected attack probabilities configured to a blockchain framework.
-To assess the performance of the proposed solution, the authors conducted both theoretical analysis and empirical evaluation, comparing it against a traditional broadcast gossip-driven distributed algorithm.
-Using a private Ethereum blockchain as the experimental platform, they demonstrated that the blockchain-based approach achieves superior detection quality, delivering higher accuracy, faster response times, and improved scalability.
-This work highlights the potential of blockchain as a robust solution for enhancing cyberattack detection in large-scale power systems while safeguarding data privacy.
+Blockchain technology, a decentralized ledger maintained through Peer-to-Peer (P2P) networks and secured by cryptographic methods, has attracted interest for strengthening integrity and auditability in cyber-physical control systems.
+In CCSs, blockchain is most relevant when multiple stakeholders must share control-relevant evidence without trusting a single central party.
+In large-scale power systems, for example, regional utilities continuously generate sensor data, and coordinated replay attacks can exploit limitations in centralized data sharing. \citet{ramanan2021blockchain} proposed a decentralized blockchain-based architecture for detecting coordinated replay attacks while preserving sensor information integrity.
+Their method uses Bayesian inference with locally detected attack probabilities configured within a blockchain framework and was evaluated against a broadcast-gossip-driven distributed algorithm on a private Ethereum blockchain.
+The value of this line of work lies in tamper resistance and shared accountability; its limitations lie in latency, consensus costs, and the difficulty of integrating ledger mechanisms into fast feedback loops.